Consumer Action Law

 Then, days or weeks later, your phone rings.

-The dealer is calling to tell you there’s a “problem with your financing” and you need to come back immediately to “fix” the paperwork.
+The dealer is calling to say there’s a “problem with your financing” and you need to come back in to “fix” the paperwork.

 What Is Yo-Yo Financing and Why Dealers Use It